cfengine/documentation/guide/language-concepts/normal-ordering.markdown

     reports

 The order of promises within one of the above types follows their top-down ordering within the bundle itself.
+In vars this can be used to override the value of a variable, if you have two vars promises with the same name, the last one will override the first one.
 The order may be overridden by making a promise depend on a class that is set by another promise, or by using the `depends_on` attribute in the promise.